SparkPost/support-docs/articles/user-guide/signals.md

 ![Signals Dashboard](media/signals/signals-dashboard.png)

 ##  Health Score
-Your Health Score is a predictive score that monitors your email health to identify problems before they negatively impact email delivery.
-Each day you'll receive a health score between 0 and 100, informing you of your sending health as compared to all senders on the SparkPost.
+Your Health Score is a predictive score to help you monitor your email health and identify problems before they negatively impact your ROI.
+Each day, the Health Score model predicts your overall engagement as compared with all senders using SparkPost, by analyzing dozens of different sending factors from your bounce rate to the relationship you have with your recipients.
+You'll receive a score between 0 and 100, informing you of your sending health.
 A good score is anything above 80.

 _**Note:** To provide the actionable insights and accurate analysis, the Health Score requires a minimum number of emails sent each day.
 For any period where your sending does not pass these minimums, the app notifies you that it doesn't have enough data._